Bylaws of the Young Republican Federation of Virginia

 Section 1.
 Contracts

-The Executive Board may authorize by two-thirds (2/3) majority vote, an officer or officers and/or political director, to enter into any legal contract over five hundred ($500) or execute and deliver any instrument in the name of and on behalf of the organization, and such authority may be general or confined to special instances.
+- The Executive Board may authorize by two-thirds (2/3) vote, an officer or officers and/or political director, to enter into any legal contract over one-thousand dollars or execute and deliver any instrument in the name of and on behalf of the organization, and such authority may be general or confined to special instances.

 Section 2.
 Loans